singular-gpispace/pfd-parallel/README.md

 which has been implemened in [Singular](https://www.singular.uni-kl.de) in the library [pfd.lib](https://github.com/Singular/Singular/blob/spielwiese/Singular/LIB/pfd.lib).

-2) MultivariateApart algorithm
+2) the MultivariateApart algorithm as described in

 Matthias Heller, Andreas von Manteuffel, Comput.Phys.Commun.
 271 (2022) 108174

-Although applicable in general, its primary aim is the partial fraction decomposition of integration-by-parts coefficients in high energy physics.
+Although applicable in general, the primary aim of our package is the partial fraction decomposition of integration-by-parts coefficients in high energy physics.

 Our package relies on code developed in the repository [framework](https://github.com/singular-gpispace/framework) implemented primarily by Lukas Ristau.